duckycoding-dev/ducky-coding/best-practices/11 - organizing types in the monorepo/11 - organizing types in the monorepo.md

 ## Mapping from and to DTOs

 We also need to define functions that can map between dbSchemas-DTOs and viceversa.\
-These functions will be defined in the _mappers_ directory in the db package, as these mappers will only be used at the service and repository layers of the db package.\
+These functions will be defined in the _mappers_ directory in the db package, as these mappers will only be used at the repository layer of the db package.\
+Our service layer will always expect to receive an object DTO from the repository layer: this allows us to be more flexible in the future, by letting us be able to change the repository layer at any time without having to change the service layer as well.

 ## How to define types